vcc-csc212/sp21-archive/_docs/labs/lab-01/lab01.md

 $ cat test.txt
 ```

-> @TODO Change/remove CS50 wording

-Spend some time with your group to create a text file with some content in it in your CS50 environment and use the `cat` command to report those contents to the console.
+Spend some time to create a text file with some content in it and use the `cat` command to report those contents to the console.

 #####  Shell Hints